 Aaron Rodgers tears Achilles tendon in New York Jets debut, is out for the season

 Aaron Rodgers is out for the season after the New York Jets star quarterback tore his Achilles tendon during the team's season opener against the Buffalo Bills, the NFL confirmed on Tuesday.
-The Jets posted a "get well soon" tweet following word that an MRI confirming the severity of his injury.
+The Jets posted a "get well soon" message following word that an MRI confirmed the severity of his injury.

 "Not the way any of us wanted it to go, but we know the commitment you've made to this team will continue to impact us moving forward," the team said Tuesday.